-We are not your typical Baptist congregation!
-In the great historical tradition of Baptists,we trust in the priesthood of all believers and encourage the challenge and interchange of individuals seeking a deeper faith.
-Men and women serve equally in places of leadership,and children and youth participate in all facets of congregational life.
-We are affiliated with the Cooperative Baptist Fellowship, a network of moderate Baptists which champions the autonomy of the local church and provides spiritual growth and missions resources.
+In the great historical tradition of Baptists, we trust in the priesthood of all believers and encourage the challenge and interchange of individuals seeking a deeper faith.
+Men and women serve equally in places of leadership, and children and youth participate in all facets of congregational life.
+We are affiliated with the Cooperative Baptist Fellowship, a Christian network which champions the autonomy of the local church and provides spiritual growth and missions resources.

 Providence emphasizes spiritual development through worship, Christian education, and service to God and the community.
 Members exercise their gifts through teaching, nurturing, and serving others.
 Members also lead in worship, the foundation of our fellowship, which blends both liturgical and contemporary elements into a unified, reverent experience.